CodeKrakken/spacebook/README.md

 # spacebook

 Makers group project exploring Rails.
-Created in a group with Ed Shubs Freddy Amy
+Created in a group with Ed Shubs Freddie Amy Sara

 ## How to contribute to this project
 See [CONTRIBUTING.md](CONTRIBUTING.md)